anasilviacs/rescore-metabolites/README.md

 This is achieved by taking the most confident target hits along with the decoy hits and training a classifier.
 This classifier is then used to re-score all of the annotations.

 #### note
 for the re-scoring approach to work on target-decoy searches, additional features for both targets and decoys must be obtained and stored for each match.
-Currently, to do so, you need to run a modified version of the engine that can be found [here](https://github.com/anasilviacs/sm-engine).
-This is a modified version of version 0.4 of the annotation engine.
+Currently, to do so, you need to run a modified version of the engine that can be found at [anasilviacs/sm-engine](https://github.com/anasilviacs/sm-engine).
+This is a modified version of version 0.4 of the annotation engine; the original and supported version can be found at [METASPACE2020/sm-engine](https://github.com/METASPACE2020/sm-engine).

 This rescoring pipeline uses [Percolator](https://github.com/percolator/percolator).